What Is Click-Through Rate (CTR), How To Calculate It (Formula) and How Does It Compare to Conversion Rate

 For example, let’s say your ad generated 100 clicks and was seen by 2,000 people during its campaign.

 CTR = 100 (Clicks) ÷ 2,000 (Impressions) = 0.05 x 100 (percentage) = 5% CTR

 Pro Tip: Don’t forget to multiply your result by 100 to save some extra time calculating the percentage.

-People Who Click Website from Blog Post/Total Number of Blog Post Visitors x 100 = Conversion Rate
+People Who Click Website from Blog Post/Total Number of Blog Post Visitors x 100 = Click-through Rate

-Conversion rate is a metric, shown as a percentage, that displays how many website or app visitors complete an action out of the total number of visitors.
+Conversion rate is a metric, shown as a percentage that displays how many website visitors and app visitors complete an action out of the total number of visitors.

 For many marketers and entrepreneurs, conversion rates are the most important metric to monitor frequently, because it directly impacts their business’ overall sales and revenue.

 Chris Keller from Bizible reinforces this idea and goes so far as to outline 3 reasons why website conversions are more important than web traffic.